muratk5n/thirdwave/en/README.md

 ---

-Engadget: "Flipboard is leaning into Mastodon — and away from Twitter The news reading app is going all in on the Fediverse"
+Engadget: "Flipboard is leaning into Mastodon — and away from Twitter..
+The news reading app is going all in on the Fediverse"

 ---